top of page

 UPDATE: 1/15/24 - Topography mapping

 One of the biggest deficiencies of our NFS V1.0 software was the lack of beautiful color map that Garmin systems are so well known for.
 Not only have we completed our standard topography, but we also have completed our relative topography.
-Having control of our own high resolution topo map that does not reply on pulling data from XPlane cannot be understated and marks a major milestone for the project!
+Having control of our own high resolution topo map that does not rely on pulling data from XPlane cannot be understated and marks a major milestone for the project!

 3/25/24 - Jeppesen data